karthik25/node-page-analytics/README.md

 Notice: This app is currently under development and so is not fully tested.
 ```

-We all have a lot of applications/plugins etc etc. that tracks the number of requests for a web applications on a
+We all have seen/used/created a lot of applications/plugins etc etc. that tracks the number of requests for a web
-per page level.
+applications on a per page level.
 But this is just a different take on the same approach.
-Here apart from counting a request, I also
+Here, apart from keeping
-attempt to keep track of how long a person spent on every page using web workers, so as to be non-intrusive.
+track of a request from a user, I also attempt to keep track of how much time was spent on every page using web
+workers, so as to be non-intrusive (sort of - for now there is a display in every page indicating the time spent).

 As is evident from the project this app is based on Node.JS/ExpressJS.
 I am trying to make it as simple as possible
 to extract the section that is responsible for page analytics and plug it in to your application!
 Once I figure out